Certificate Authority

 Configuring Venafi TPP to use the Futurex Adaptable CA Driver

-The identity and TLS client certificate created for the Venafi Adaptable CA service must be added as "credentials" in Venafi TPP.
+You must add the identity and TLS client certificate created for the Venafi Adaptable CA service as credentials in Venafi TPP.

 To define user credentials, perform the following steps: